Georgia Solar Incentives (Rebates, Tax Credits & More in 2023)

 EcoWatch’s Opinion on Net Metering in Georgia

 Net energy metering is an outstanding policy that is hugely beneficial to solar customers.
-This is especially true in states in the southern part of the country, where long, hot summers lead to above-average electricity consumption.
+This is especially true in states in the southern part of the country, where long, hot summers lead to above-average electricity consumption for cooling.

-We’d love net energy metering even more if it were mandated throughout the state, but we don’t expect to see that any time soon or in the foreseeable future.
+We’d love net energy metering even more if it didn’t come with prohibitive caps in the state, but we don’t expect to see that any time soon or in the foreseeable future.

 Local Solar Incentives in Georgia